Darlene

 Vampra ceased in her grappling for just an instant, her eyes taking on a look of bewilderment.
 This momentary pause in the fight gave Darlene the opportunity to get behind her cousin and wrap an arm around her neck.

-Lying flat on her back, her naked cousin squirming around on top of her, Darlene took a deep breath and screamed, "Abe!
-Now!"
+Lying flat on her back, her naked cousin squirming around on top of her, Darlene took a deep breath and screamed,

 Appearing out of nowhere, the ghoul stood next to the two vampires and did something very strange . . . even for him.
 His appearance once again changed.
 At first it looked as though he might disappear again in that familiar star filled swirling mist.
 But this time, instead of vanishing, Abe turned his ghoulish form into pure cosmic matter.
 A glow emanated from his form that, at this short range, was enough to completely overcome Vampra.
 Darlene, shielded by her cousin's naked body, wearing clothes, and having her eyes tightly shut was not too badly affected by the pseudo sunlight.
 Vampra on the other hand, passed out almost immediately.